 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - If we cannot resolve your complaint over the phone, we have a formal procedure to review your complaint.
 We call this the Grievance Procedure.
 To make a complaint, or if you have questions about this procedure, please call Member Services.
-Or, you may mail a written request to the address listed under Appeals for Medical Care or Complaints about Medical Care and Appeals for Part D Prescription Drugs or Complaints about Part D Prescription Drugs in Chapter 2 of this document. - If you ask for a written response we will respond in writing, if you file a written complaint (grievance), or if your complaint is related to quality of care, we will respond to you in writing. - You need to file your complaint within 60 calendar days after the event.
-You can submit your complaint, formally, in writing at the address listed under Appeals for Medical Care or Complaints about Medical Care and Appeals for Part D Prescription Drugs or Complaints about Part D Prescription Drugs in Chapter 2 of this document. - We must notify you of our decision about your complaint as quickly as your case requires based on your health status, but no later than 30 calendar days after receiving your complaint.
-We may extend the time frame by up to 14 calendar days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest.

-- In certain cases, you have the right to ask for a fast review of your complaint.
+Or you may mail a written request to the address listed under Complaints about Medical Care or Complaints about Part D Prescription Drugs in Chapter 2 of this document.

+- If you ask for a written response, if you file a written complaint (grievance), or if your complaint is related to quality of care, we will respond to you in writing. - You need to file your complaint within 60 calendar days after the event.
+You can submit your complaint, formally, in writing at the address listed under Complaints about Medical Care or Complaints about Part D Prescription Drugs in Chapter 2 of this document. - We must notify you of our decision about your complaint as quickly as your case requires based on your health status, but no later than 30 calendar days after receiving your complaint.
+We may extend the time frame by up to 14 calendar days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest. - In certain cases, you have the right to ask for a fast review of your complaint.
 This is called the Expedited Grievance Procedure.
-You are entitled to a fast review of your complaint if you disagree with our decision in the following situations: - We deny your request for a fast review of a request for medical care or Part D drugs. - We deny your request for a fast review of an appeal of denied services or Part D drugs. - We decide additional time is needed to review your request for medical care. - We decide additional time is needed to review your appeal of denied medical care.

-You may submit this type of complaint by phone by calling Member Services.
-You may also submit the complaint to us in writing at the address listed Appeals for Medical Care or Complaints about Medical Care and Appeals for Part D Prescription Drugs or Complaints about Part D Prescription Drugs in Chapter 2 of this document.
+You are entitled to a fast review of your complaint if you disagree with our decision in the following situations: - We deny your request for a fast review of a request for medical care or Part D drugs. - We deny your request for a fast review of an appeal of denied services or Part D drugs. - We decide additional time is needed to review your request for medical care. - We decide additional time is needed to review your appeal of denied medical care. - You may submit this type of complaint by phone by calling Member Services.
+You may also submit the complaint to us in writing at the address listed under Complaints about Medical Care or Complaints about Part D Prescription Drugs in Chapter 2 of this document.
 Once we receive the expedited grievance, a Clinical Practitioner will review the case to determine the reasons for the denial of your request for a fast review or if the case extension was appropriate.
-We will notify you of the decision of the fast case orally and in writing within 24 hours of receiving your complaint.

-• The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+We will notify you of the decision of the fast case orally and in writing within 24 hours of receiving your complaint. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.